trivago/gollum/docs/src/gen/filter/sample.rst

   This value defines a list of streams that should not be affected by sampling.
 This is useful for e.g. producers listening to "*".
   By default this parameter is set to "empty list".

-**SampleRatePerGroup** (default: 1)

-  This value defines how many messages are passed through the filter in each group.
-  By default this parameter is set to "1".